viseshrp/whatsonpypi/README.md

 Options:
   -v, --version          Show the version and exit.
-  -m, --more             Flag to enable expanded output  [required] -d, --docs             Flag to open docs or homepage of project -o, --open             Flag to open PyPI page
+  -m, --more             Flag to enable expanded output -d, --docs             Flag to open docs or homepage of project -o, --open             Flag to open PyPI page
   -H, --history INTEGER  Show release history.
 Use positive number for most